 Part of the charm of Furbies was this apparent AI.
 The novelty of their early 'AI', though a simple semblance, gave the development of NLP technology (like chatbots) unprecedented attention in the consumer market.
 Over the past decade, Furbies have continued to serve as a link between AI chatbot technology, and daily life.

-Nowadays, chatbots aren’t often given a physical form like Furby.
+Nowadays, chatbots don't often have a physical form like Furby.
 But they are smarter, and in more diverse use.
 What’s more, they’re increasingly infused with AI to become smarter by the day.
-Some, like the Furby, are starting to be given branded identities and characteristics.
+Some, like the Furby, are starting to incorporate branded identities and characteristics.

 And this isn’t the only parallel on the chatbot timeline and the Furby timeline.
 Furby continues to mirror chatbot advancements, and in 2012, was also given the AI ability to develop a personality based on the way it is treated.